minnervva/torchdetscan/README.md

 # torchdetscan: rooting out non-determinism in pytorch code
-A testing framework for deep learning non-determinism, randomness and reproducibility with applications to scientific computing and simulation.
+A linter for deep learning non-determinism, randomness and reproducibility with applications to scientific computing and simulation.

 ## Usage